nrfconnect/sdk-nrf/samples/bluetooth/direction_finding_central/README.rst

 This sample configuration is split into the following two files:

-* generic configuration is available in the :file:`prj.conf` file
+* Generic configuration is available in the :file:`prj.conf` file
-* board specific configuration is available in the :file:`boards/<BOARD>.conf` file
+* Board specific configuration is available in the :file:`boards/<BOARD>.conf` file

 nRF5340 configuration files
 ===========================